 Experiment 2 was designed to assess the effect of air-drying and rewetting directly, without the potentially confounding effect of storage.
 For this experiment additional soils were collected in 2019 from a subset of the sites sampled in 2011.
 After collection soils were homogenized and split into two subsamples, one of which was air-dried (treatment: air-dry) prior to incubation, the other of which was incubated without air-drying (control).

 Incubation conditions were the same for both Experiment 1 and Experiment 2.
 Soils were sieved to <2 mm at field-moisture, and water holding capacity was determined on a subsample.
 Soils were weighed out as duplicates into 200 ml beakers and placed into 1 L mason jars with airtight lids fitted with two sampling ports.
-Prior to sealing the jars moisture content was adjusted to 60% of soil water holding capacity (either from field-moist conditions for control samples or from an air-dried state for treatment samples, see Table 1).
+Prior to sealing the soils’ moisture content was adjusted to 60% of water holding capacity (either from field-moist conditions for control samples or from an air-dried state for treatment samples, see Table 1).
 Following moisture adjustment, jars were flushed with CO2-free air and left to incubate for a four-day pre-incubation period.
 Following pre-incubation jars were flushed again, and CO2 was then allowed to accumulate for a second period under equilibrium respiration conditions.
 All samples were incubated at 20º C.

 Note that respiration rates had not yet reached equilibrium levels for the majority of samples by the end of the pre-incubation period, but as a four-day pre-incubation was used in the initial 2011 incubations for the control samples in Experiment 1, we maintained the same duration for the treatment incubations in 2018 and for the air-drying and rewetting experiment conducted in 2019 (Experiment 2).